 The 4:1 Rule is Project Simplify Health’s primary healthy eating strategy.
 It recommends that you try hard to:

-Eat at least four healthily-prepared plant- and/or fatty seafood-based foods for every “whatever” foods (≥4:1 ratio):
+Eat at least four healthily-prepared plant- and/or fatty seafood-based food (i.e, anything from the four healthy diamonds of the Nutrition Star, AKA “4-Diamond” or “4◊” foods) for every “whatever” food (≥4:1 ratio):

 Two crucial qualities of The 4:1 Rule are simplicity (at least in concept) and flexibility, without which it cannot be livable long-term.
 A major objective of Project Simplify Health is to find that magical intersection between effectiveness (what’s necessary for amazing long-term health and weight loss) and livability (for most people).
 We believe strongly that The 4:1 Rule finds this magic, and provides an umbrella under which the grand majority of folks who have a desire to eat healthily may set up camp.
 And we hope that you will agree.